How to use Ticket-based IT Experience with custom tables.

 By default, feedback context data can be mapped from the incident and requested item tables.
-With some scripting, it is possible to map data beyond the predefined tables to HappySignals.
+With some scripting, data beyond the predefined tables can be mapped to HappySignals.

 1) sending the data to HappySignals and

-Sending the data to HappySignals is fairly simple, but requires a bit of scripting to get the correct data from your desired table.
-The second part process is a bit more complicated, it requires customisation of the HappySignals application in ServiceNow and the level of customisation required depends on the available fields on the table.
+Sending the data to HappySignals is fairly simple, but it requires some scripting to get the correct data from your desired table.
+The second part of the process is a bit more complicated.
+It requires customising the HappySignals application in ServiceNow, and the level of customisation required depends on the available fields on the table.

-An important thing to note is that the table you want to map ideally should extend the “Task” table in ServiceNow.
-Although, it is technically possible also to map tables that do not extend “Task”, this requires more customisation to the application.
+An important thing to note is that the table you want to map should ideally extend the “Task” table in ServiceNow.
+Although it is technically possible to map tables that do not extend “Task,” this requires more customisation to the application.

 Sending data to HappySignals